tachiyomiorg/website/src/help/faq/README.md

 ::: guide
 An example search would be **`id:23427`** which would return results for [Candy & Cigarettes](https://mangadex.org/title/23427/candy-cigarettes)
 :::

+#### Duplicate chapters in MangaDex
+This can be solved by opening Mangadex in WebView and block the scanlator group whose chapter you don't want to see.

 #### Chapters from Mangaplus are broken
 Install the **Mangaplus** extension instead and then migrate the manga that uses **Mangaplus** on **MangaDex** onto the **Mangaplus** source.